 A health benefits plan is generally available to all enrolled veterans.
 Like other standard health care plans, the Medical Benefits Package emphasizes preventive and primary care, offering a full range of outpatient and inpatient services.
 The following is a summary of the Veteran's Medical Benefits Package:

 Veteran's Medical Benefits Package Eligibility

-The Medical Benefits Package will generally be provided to all enrolled veterans regardless of your priority group.
+The Medical Benefits Package is generally provided to all enrolled veterans regardless of your priority group.

-Public Law calls for VA to provide you hospital care and outpatient care services that are defined as "needed".
+The law calls for VA to provide you hospital care and outpatient care services that are defined as "needed".
 VA defines "needed" as care or service that will promote, preserve, and restore health.
 This includes treatment, procedures, supplies, or services.
-This decision of need will be based on the judgment of your health care provider and in accordance with generally accepted standards of clinical practice.
+This decision of need is based on the judgment of your health care provider and in accordance with generally accepted standards of clinical practice.

-The following three categories contain a list of health care services that are provided under the Medical Benefits Package, a list of some that are not covered by VA, and a list of other services that are provided under special authority.
+The following is a general list of health care services that are provided by VA, and a list of other services that are provided under special authority.

 - Outpatient medical, surgical, and mental health care, including care for substance abuse.